MikenzieAlasca/F21-1010/class/lect/Midterm/Midterm.raw.md

 (This is very similar to lab 5 code)  Have a set of test code for it.

 Question 4:  60 pts.
-Use python (either write a very short program, or use it interactively) to calculate:
+Use Python (either write a very short program, or use it interactively) to calculate:

 ```